 Our T4 Interface application simulates a MTC-IWF interface to determine the processing capacity and performance of a GMSC.
 The T4 interface application allows users to validate GMSC performance and capacity in a realistic network environment, replicating the deployment configuration.
-Execute timed chains of test events with a run-time command or during an automated test using our SmartEvents feature to trigger SMS-SC-initiated procedures.
+Execute timed chains of test events with a run-time command or during an automated test trigger procedures initiated by the MTC-IWF.

-Multiple GMSC/SMS-SC and MTC-IWF nodes can be instantiated on a single dsTest server or VM, each with scalable subscriber loads and transaction rates.
+Multiple MTC-IWF nodes can be instantiated on a single dsTest server, each with scalable subscriber loads and transaction rates.
 In this mode the T4 interfaces of up to 1000 independent MTC-IWF nodes may be simultaneously simulated.
 The nodes are fully independent and their subscriber configurations may also be independent, overlap, or be duplicated.

 Advanced Testing Features